 Is Mount Sinai of the Old Testament a real place?
-All we know is that Moses got the inspiration to lead his people out of Egypt after traveling to the top of Mt.
-Sinai, where he was confronted by a burning bush that spoke to him with the voice of God.
+All we know is that Moses got the inspiration to lead his people out of Egypt after traveling to the top of Mount Sinai, where he was confronted by a burning bush that spoke to him with the voice of God.
 When he came down, he made the first menorah, an oil lamp with seven flames.
 Later, the menorah would evolve to eight candles, but I wonder if the original seven flames was a reference to the seven points of a cannabis leaf.
 Later, after the Exodus began, Moses revisited the top of Mount Sinai to receive the Ten Commandments written on stone tablets.
 There has long been dispute over the origins of the words “Mount Sinai.”
 Some believe it’s a reference to the Sumerian Moon Goddess, others think it must be a volcano.
 Why volcano?
 Because Mount Sinai means “smokey mountains,” and its peak is always clouded in smoke, where a fire burns continuously.

 I’ve come to believe the smokey mountain of Mount Sinai is actually a reference to cannabis intoxication.
 It was only after becoming intoxicated with cannabis smoke that Moses received the inspiration to make a menorah and lead his people out of slavery.
 Today, many people recognize the inspirational powers of cannabis.
 For example, Carl Sagan attributed all his important scientific discoveries to inspiration he received after smoking a joint.
 Louis Armstrong and John Lennon also spoke of the inspirational powers of cannabis.
 And wherever you find cannabis use, you’ll find spiritual cultures seeking to throw off the chains of oppression, whether it be Rastas in Jamaica or hippies in North America.